IgrikXD/Easy-SDR/HF Upconverter/TH/Assembly guide.md

 Also, because of using of a 125 MHz value crystal oscillator, the frequency will be shifted to 125 MHz up (the frequency shift of our received radio station will look like this: 4.625 MHz + 125 MHz = 129.625 MHz).
 For convenience, you will need to set the value of the backward bias of -125 MHz in the receiving program (Gqrx, SDRSharp, etc.), but this action is not mandatory.

 ## Power supply recommendations
-When powering the HF Upconverter, do not use power banks or other power supplies with impulse converters.
+When powering the HF Upconverter, **do not use power banks or other power supplies with impulse converters**.
 These devices create a sufficiently large amount of interference, which can adversely affect the reception quality.
 When working from a laptop it is possible to use power from a free USB connector, or use a battery with a voltage of 5 V (or 7 - 20 V, LM317 version).
 In addition, a good solution will be the use of ferrite filters on power cables.

 [Making a Simple Air Core Inductor (Induction Coil): 5 Steps]: <http://www.instructables.com/id/Making-a-Simple-Induction-Coil/>